By Tony Attwood, updated 12 October 2017

 There is a story that a young woman came into the studio and heard this slow version felt Bob was turning into an old man and told him so.

 Heylin reports this with the comment to Bob that he should always “ignore the opinionated outsider!”
 On reading it I couldn’t help but feel that such a comment could be made of much that Heylin says.
+But yes, here he does have a point.

 Forever Young, I think most people agree, is a beautiful, beautiful simple song with an elegant melody and delightful words from a father to his son.
 I don’t think the arrangements we have do it justice, but of course with Bob you take what you get.